MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/quick-start/android/index.md

 <img src="androidQuickStart.png" alt="sample app" style="float:right"/>
 ### 5. Testing the application

-1. In Android Studio, select the **[project]/app/src/main/assets/mfpclient.properties** file and edit the **host** property with the IP address of the MobileFirst Server.
+1. In Android Studio, from the **Project** sidebar menu, select the **app → src → main →assets → mfpclient.properties** file and edit the **host** property with the IP address of the MobileFirst Server.

     Alternatively, if you have installed the MobileFirst Develper CLI then navigate to the project root folder and run the command `mfpdev app register`.
 If a remote server is used instead of a local server, first use the command `mfpdev server add` to add it.